 Upon our arrival to the ER, we were informed that the hospital was busy and was experiencing a shortage of examining rooms to accommodate patients; however, a room was provided after waiting for some time.

 Elene was eventually examined, and for some reason, most of the attention she received focused on her neck pain.
 She was subsequently diagnosed with a cervical strain (which the doctor attributed to her sleeping awkwardly while overcompensating for her rib pain) and provided muscle relaxers.
 According to Elene, the muscle relaxers relieved the neck numbness she was experiencing; however, she was still experiencing severe rib pain and shortness of breath.

 As we waited in the examination room for some time, I became frustrated.
 I asked the Physician's Assistant (PA) if Elene needed to stay for further testing regarding the excruciating rib pain she was still experiencing (ten days after the fall).
 The PA advised me that he would check with the doctor and let me know.

 The PA returned to the examination room and asked Elene how she was doing.
 Elene informed the PA that her ribs were hurting badly, but the neck numbness was better.

-The PA advised Elene that the rib pain was to be expected due to the three fractured ribs, and that the doctor was discharging her with instructions to go home and continue to rest.
+The PA advised Elene that the rib pain was to be expected, due to the three fractured ribs, and the doctor was discharging her with the instructions to go home and continue to rest.
 He then released her from the emergency room without further testing.

 As in the previous visit, Elene was provided with written instructions to immediately seek medical attention if she experienced severe or increasing pain?!